bretts/piez/README.md

 PURPOSE
 -------
-The purpose of this program is to show how the Akamai Image Manager and Adaptive Acceleration services help to optimize a web page.
+The purpose of this program is to show how the Akamai Image Manager, Adaptive Acceleration, and Akamai Resource Optimizer services help to optimize a web page.

 USAGE
 -------------